-You can download the Rights of Way Improvement Plan for Derbyshire from the related documents section of this web page.
+The Rights of Way Improvement Plan for Derbyshire is attached to this page.

 Derbyshire's RoWIP covers the whole of the county, including the Peak District National Park and looks at: